peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 [^note-cos-zenith-angle]: As noted by @petty2006, p.
 325, some authors use the definition $\mu_0 \equiv |\cos(\theta)|$.
 Here, we use
 $\mu_0 \equiv \cos(\theta)$
-as it leads to more straightforward equations in this situtation.
+as it leads to more straightforward equations in this situation.

 More conveniently, we can use *optical depth*
 $\mathrm{d}\tau = -\beta_\mathrm{e}\mathrm{d}z$
-as a verticalthe vertical coordinate, and normalize by $\beta_e$:
+as a vertical coordinate, and normalise by $\beta_e$:

 \begin{align}
 \label{eq:plane-parallel-rte}